Distribute Android apps in your organization

 Publish apps to the Private Channel

-Users need to first register with Google Play as regular Google Play apps publishers on the Google Play Developer Console at https://play.google.com/apps/publish.
+To get publishing access, a domain administrator must register for a Google Play Developer Console account at https://play.google.com/apps/publish.
 We recommend that administrators create dedicated role accounts for publishing apps to the Private Channel, so the domain can retain access to published apps in case an employee leaves the organization.
 Learn how to publish apps using a Private Channel.

 Note: There is a $25 registration fee for the Google Play Developer Console.